Starting a business in the construction industry is both exciting and terrifying for many people.

 If you’re looking for a more temporary option, the next loan option is for you…

 - Construction equipment leasing.
-If your equipment needs are more temporary, then getting an equipment lease might make more sense than structuring your agreement as a business loan to purchase and own construction equipment.
+If your equipment needs are more temporary, then getting a heavy equipment leasing might make more sense to start exploring lease options to purchase and own construction equipment.

 Generally, payments are lower on construction equipment leasing terms than equipment financing terms.
 If you’re serious about starting a construction company, then a lease may only be ideal for pieces of equipment that you’re not intending to own long term.